mttschltz/life/README.md

 - [ ] **Re-enable `tsconfig.json->isolatedModules`.** Requires graphql types to not be exported globally, which `gatsby-plugin-typegen` does.

-- [ ] **Don't commit generated types.** Requires a new way to deploy that still checks types across entire codebase but can start up a gatsby server so `gatsby-plugin-typegen` can generate types.

 - [ ] **`yarn test-repo` in `app/matt-fyi` shouldn't reach back to root.** Requires deploy process to be able to run from root of repo.

 ## Developer experience

-- [ ] Intellisense for GraphQL.
+- [ ] **Intellisense for GraphQL.** Probably requires `gatsby-plugin-typegen` to have fixed this bug that prevents generation of documents: https://github.com/cometkim/gatsby-plugin-typegen/issues/113

-- [ ] Generate types for GraphQL query inside `createPages.ts`.
+- [ ] **Generate types for GraphQL query inside `createPages.ts`.**